Khomeh-ye Sofla

-Khomeh-ye Sofla (خمه سفلي) (Note: Also romanized as Khomeh Soflá; also known as Khomeh-ye Pā’īn and Khvomeh-ye Pā’īn) is a village in, and the capital of, Khomeh Rural District of the Central District of Aligudarz County, Lorestan province, Iran.
+Khomeh-ye Sofla (خمه سفلي) (Note: Also romanized as Khomeh Soflá; also known as Khomeh-ye Pā’īn and Khvomeh-ye Pā’īn) is a village in, and the capital of, Khomeh Rural District in the Central District of Aligudarz County, Lorestan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 860 in 188 households.
-The following census in 2011 counted 849 people in 236 households.
-The 2016 census measured the population of the village as 731 people in 227 households.
-It was the most populous village in its rural district.
+At the time of the 2006 National Census, the village's population, as Khomeh-ye Sofla, was 860 in 188 households.
+The following census in 2011 counted 849 people in 236 households, by which time the village was listed as Khomeh-ye Pain.
+The 2016 census measured the population of the village as 731 people in 227 households, the most populous in its rural district.